-1535 K.S.
-WAN, "Gatekeeper Liability versus Regulation of Wrongdoers", (34) Ohio Northern University Law Review 2008, 491-492.
-A certifier might face the risk of bankruptcy as well when it is qualified as deep-pocket defendant.
-However, this risk can be smaller than for the requesting entity.
-In the EU, for instance, Article 1 of the Product Liability Directive stipulates that the producer is liable for damage caused by a defect in his product (Council Directive 85/374/EEC of 25 July 1985 on the approximation of the laws, regulations and administrative provisions of the Member States concerning liability for defective products, claimed compensation for the harm caused by their (potential) rupture.
+483. Moreover, certifiers might be qualified as deep-pocket defendants - the party with most financial means1531 - considering that a requesting entity can go bankrupt after a scandal involving one of its items.1532 In the PIP case, women who purchased the implants claimed compensation for the harm caused by their (potential) rupture.
 Law suits against manufacturer PIP were fruitless as the company went bankrupt in 2011.
 Therefore, plaintiffs had to find other targets to obtain compensation for the physical harm or the financial losses they incurred after buying the implants.
-Against this background, a number of victims brought proceedings against certifier TüV Rheinland.1536 Similarly, classification societies are also often considered to be deep-pocket defendants, whereas other potential defendants such as shipowners do not always have enough financial means to pay for the loss caused.1537
+Against this background, a number of victims brought proceedings against certifier TüV Rheinland.1533 Similarly, classification societies are also often considered to be deep-pocket defendants, whereas other potential defendants such as shipowners do not always have enough financial means to pay for the loss caused.1534

 484. Second, no other mechanisms should already make certifiers invest in the accuracy and reliability of certificates.
-Thus, an appropriate risk of liability has to be necessary to achieve reliable and accurate certificates due to the lack of alternatives ensuring this aim.1538 This can be the case as reputational constraints alone have not always prevented certifiers from issuing inaccurate ratings,1539 class certificates1540 or certificates in the
+Thus, an appropriate risk of liability has to be necessary to achieve reliable and accurate certificates due to the lack of alternatives ensuring this aim.
+This can be the case as reputational constraints alone have not always prevented certifiers from issuing inaccurate ratings, 1536 class certificates 1537 or certificates in the